marija-kara/Self_driving_car/README.md

 ### Image Generator

 Since we are generating new and augmented images on the fly as we train the model, we create generator to produce new images at each batch.
+Also this will help for the purposes of ensuring efficiency of the memory used.
+The generator performs the data augmentation and preprocessing functions in batches.